nextcloud/news-updater/README.rst

                             owncloud is installed.
 Must be specified on the command line or in the config file.
 If the URL starts with http:// or https://, a user and password are required.
-Otherwise updater tries to use the console based API which was added in 8.1.0
+Otherwise the updater tries to use the console based API which was added in 8.1.0

     optional arguments:
       -h, --help            show this help message and exit